NAL-i5K/NAL_RNA_seq_annotation_pipeline/README.md

   - `Platform` column represents the sequencer's brand.
 We will recognize `ILLUMINA` in this field, because it determines the adapters used in the pipeline with `Model`.
   - `Model` column represents the sequencer's model.
 We will recongize `Illumina HiSeq ...`, `Illumina MiSeq ...`, and `Illumina Genome Analyzer II ...`, because it determines the adapters used in the pipeline with `Platform`.
 Don't forget that if you have any space in the name of the model.
 You need to escape them using quoting such as `"Illumina Hiseq 2000"` or back slash.
   - `LibraryLayout` column represents what's the strategy of RNA-Seq experiment.
 It can be only `SINGLE` or `PAIRED`.
+  - Currently, the `ABI_SOLID` sequencer is not supported.

 ## Test Environment
 - `python -m unittest -f test/test_setup.py`